cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-5/index.md

 * Use CosmJS on a backend server to offer an indexing service and improve the user experience.
 * Discover how to prepare and program a blockchain state migration (a.k.a. "a breaking change"), using the example of the introduction of a leaderboard to the checkers application.

 </HighlightBox>

 ## Next up

-Dive into developing a GUI in the [next section](./external-gui.md) before integrating CosmJS and Keplr into the GUI and working on a backend script for game indexing.
+Dive into creating [custom objects](/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md) and [custom messages](/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md) before [developing a GUI](/hands-on-exercise/3-cosmjs-adv/3-external-gui.md) and [integrating CosmJS and Keplr into the GUI](/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md).

+Then, you can take a closer look at [backend scripts for game indexing](/hands-on-exercise/3-cosmjs-adv/5-server-side.md) and [introducing a leaderboard after production](/hands-on-exercise/3-cosmjs-adv/6-migration.md).

 ## Developer resources